dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_reset.rst

     ---
-    - name: Reset the iDRAC to all and wait till the iDRAC is accessible. dellemc.openmanage.idrac_reset:
-       idrac_ip: "192.168.0.1"
-       idrac_user: "user_name"
-       idrac_password: "user_password"
-       ca_path: "/path/to/ca_cert.pem"
-       reset_to_default: "All"

     - name: Reset the iDRAC to default and do not wait till the iDRAC is accessible. dellemc.openmanage.idrac_reset:
        idrac_ip: "192.168.0.1"